mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ### **Phylogenetic Trees**

 A phylogenetic tree is a commonly used diagram in biology.
 Phylogenetic trees are used to show evolutionary relationships between organisms.
 The tree begins with a single population and branches when a portion of the population mutates.
-Because of this, phylogenetic trees are a great way to show how a population has evolved from a single individual or group.
+Because of this, phylogenetic trees are a great way to show how various species have evolved from a single individual or group.

 _This is a diagram of a basic phylogenetic tree.
 In this diagram, the tree mutated 4 times (as shown by each divergence of the tree at each node).
 The final 5 populations each have unique genotypes._